 If you’ve joined my Natural Living Interest Group you might have read that I’m slowly transitioning my cleaning and personal care products (lotion, body wash, etc.) to all-natural, non-toxic solutions.
 I’m also transitioning my medicine cabinet and first aid kit!

 I love having a first line of defense I can provide from my all-natural “medicine cabinet.”
-There’s nothing better than saving the hassle of a trip to the drugstore or doctor when it could be taken care of from the comfort and convenience of HOME.
+There’s nothing better than saving the hassle of a trip to get a second opinion when it could be taken care of from the comfort and convenience of HOME.

 From one health-loving mama to another, I think you’ll find this to be an empowering solution for yourself and your family.
-To know that you have items on-hand that can support health naturally, and may even prevent a trip to the doc… It’s a really, really awesome feeling.*
+To know that you have items on-hand that can support health naturally… It’s a really, really awesome feeling.